 It is easy to see that \overline{R}^2 may increase when the number of regressors increases.
-Note that maximizing \overline{R}^2 is equivalent to minimizing the "unbiased estimator" s^2 of the disturbance variance.
-Further, if two regression models (which satisfy the assumptions of the classical linear model) are compared, and if one of these is the "true" model, then the value of s^2 associated with the true model is smaller on average than the one of the other model [see Theil (1961, p.
-543)].
-On the other hand, in large samples, the rule which consists in maximizing \overline{R}^2 does not select the true model with a probability converging to one, i.e. it is not consistent [see Gouriéroux and Monfort (1995, section 2.3)].

-Another approach consists in evaluating the "distance" between the selected model and the true (unknown) model.
-Let f(y) the density associated with the postulated model and $f_o(y)$ the density of the true model, where $Y = (y_1, \ldots, y_T)'$.
+Note that maximizing \overline{R}^2 is equivalent to minimizing the 'unbiased estimator' s^2 of the disturbance variance.
+Further, if two regression models (which satisfy the assumptions of the classical linear model) are compared, and if one of these is the 'true' model, then the value of s^2 associated with the true model is smaller on average than the one of the other model (see Theil, 1961, p.
+543).
+On the other hand, in large samples, the rule which consists in maximizing \overline{R}^2 does not select the true model with a probability converging to one: that is, it is not consistent (see Gouriéroux and Monfort, 1995, section 2.3).
+Another approach consists in evaluating the 'distance' between the selected model and the true (unknown) model.
+Let f(y) the density associated with the postulated model and $f_0(y)$ the density of the true model, where $Y=(y_1,\ldots,y_T)$.
 One such distance is the Kullback distance: